Scholarship for future Lawyers

 The Schneider & Palcsik scholarship is of $1,000 and is to be used exclusively for law school tuition for first-year law students at an accredited institution.
-It will be made payable to the award recipient’s university to cover tuition, so you do not need to worry about transferring funds to your school.
-The recipient is expected to submit receipts following IRS regulations.
+It will be made payable to the award recipient’s university to cover tuition, so you do not need to worry about sending funds to your school.
+The winner is expected to submit receipts following IRS regulations.

 Scholarship Application Requirements

 To be eligible for the Schneider & Palcsik First Year Law School Scholarship, applicants must meet the following criteria: